-Publications

-The British Columbia Geological Survey publishes Papers, Geoscience Maps, Open Files, GeoFiles, Information Circulars, and Digital Geoscience Data.
+Publications The British Columbia Geological Survey publishes Papers, Geoscience Maps, Open Files, GeoFiles, Information Circulars, and Digital Geoscience Data.
 All publications are available online, free of charge.
 Geological Fieldwork, published each January, includes papers highlighting current field activities and research.
-Other annual publications include the Provincial Overview of Exploration and Mining in British Columbia and the British Columbia Coal Industry Overview.
+The Provincial Overview of Exploration and Mining in British Columbia, also published each January, summarizes industry activities in the previous year.

-Partnerships

-The Survey works to make best use of limited resources.
+Partnerships The Survey works to make best use of limited resources.
 We partner with federal, provincial, and territorial governments, universities, other national and international geoscience organizations, and the mineral exploration and mining industry.
 Please contact us to ask about partnerships.

-Skills training

-The Survey invests in the next generation of geoscientists by hiring and training student assistants, supporting graduate students, and mentoring student research.
+Skills training The Survey invests in the next generation of geoscientists by hiring and training student assistants, supporting graduate students, and mentoring student research.
 It also helps geoscientists learn new skills and better understand Cordilleran geology by providing presentations, short courses, workshops, and field trips.